Fresh off the release of his brand-new album Laughter In Summer, the legendary singer, composer and transgender activist comes to Brighton Festival

 After remaining virtually undiscovered until 2015 at the age of 71, Beverly Glenn-Copeland was approached by a Japanese collector seeking copies of his 1986 album Keyboard Fantasies.
 A domino-effect ensued, inspiring reissues, new recordings and collaboration with Sam Smith and Romy of The xx.

-His latest album Laughter In Summer is a collaborative love letter between himself and his eco-poet, theatre actor and producer Elizabeth Glenn-Copeland.
-It symbolises the memories, shared devotion and joy of a life lived together, as well as the grief felt following Beverly’s diagnosis with a version of dementia known as LATE.
+His latest album Laughter In Summer is a collaborative love letter between himself and his eco-poet, theatre actor and producer and life partner Elizabeth Glenn-Copeland.
+It symbolises the memories, shared devotion and joy of a life lived together, as well as the grief felt following Glenn’s diagnosis with a version of dementia known as LATE.

 'This music is impossible to resist'The Guardian